virtualmin/virtualmin.com/content/docs/Plugins/podman.md

   subset through `remote.cgi`

 Virtualmin stores the configuration of module-managed containers and pods.
-Runtime discovery is used to enrich those records with current state, IDs, health, uptime, networks, and resource usage.
+Runtime discovery enriches those records with current state, IDs, health, uptime, networks, and resource usage.
+Recipe deployments use the same editable container and pod records as manually created resources.

 ## Installation